 - 5.1 The Council would encourage individuals and groups to report cases where they believe there has been a breach of planning control.
 A breach of planning control occurs when development or other certain activities take place without the necessary planning permission or consent from the Council.
 This may also include, but is not limited to, the failure to carry out development in accordance with a grant of planning permission or the conditions attached thereto, or the display of advertisements without the required consent. - 5.2 Suspected breaches of planning control can be reported in the following ways:

-By post to: Planning Section, Antrim and Newtownabbey Borough Council, Mossley Mill, Newtownabbey.
-BT36 5QA
+By email: planning@antrimandnewtownabbey.gov.uk By post to: Planning Section, Antrim and Newtownabbey Borough Council, Mossley Mill, Newtownabbey, BT36 5QA.

 By phone: 0300 123 6677